microsoft/OpenTypeDesignVariationAxisTags/Proposals/ProposalSummary.md

 application user interfaces.
 See the Guidance file for details on what information is and isn't expected.]

+**Script or language considerations:** [Indicate whether the axis is applicable only to specific scripts or languages, and describe any special considerations for applying the axis to different scripts or languages.

 **Additional information:** [Provide any additional information that may be needed or helpful for implementers to understand how the axis should be used.]